echohive42/amth-physics-problem-generator/README.md

 # Math Problem Generators

 A collection of Python scripts that generate mathematical problems with varying complexity levels.
-These tools are designed to create problems that can be used to test the accuracy of large language models or for educational purposes.
+These tools are designed to create problems that can be used to test the accuracy of large language models or for educational and inspiration purposes.

 ## Available Generators